ygorlmelo/ygorlmelo/README.md

 ### Hi 🤓,

-I am a Computer Science student, I work with Software Development focusing on mobile and I am passionate about UI / UX Design.
+I am a Computer Science student, I work with Software Development focusing on mobile and I am passionate about UI/UX Design.
 Here I have some private and academic projects.